-All activities are to be planned through an advisor or sponsor and must be approved by the administration.
+All activities are to be planned through an advisor or sponsor and must be approved by the High School Principal.
 Arrangements for the use of the building by clubs and organizations must be made at least one week in advance of the scheduled activity by submitting a completed Request for Building Use form to the Main Office.
 All social events must be chaperoned by faculty members.
 All social events are to be held on a Friday or Saturday night or an evening prior to a day with no school.
+With the exception of the Homecoming Dance and the Prom, all activities must end by 11:00 p.m.
 Request for Building Use forms are available in the Main Office.